 Dynax has developed a family of fluorochemicals designed for fire-fighting foam agents such as AFFF (Aqueous Film Forming Foam), AR-AFFF (Alcohol-Resistant AFFF), FP (Fluoroprotein), FFFP (Film Forming Fluoroprotein) and AR-FFFP (Alcohol-Resistant FFFP).
 Dynax fluorosurfactants and fluorochemical foam stabilizers are used in fire-fighting foam agents for commercial as well as military applications.

 Dynax fluorochemicals are especially effective in applications where superior foam stability and superior film formation are required.
 For example, DX5011, a patented fluorochemical foam stabilizer, has been the benchmark product for over a decade in the formulation of alcohol-resistant foam agents.
 With this foam stabilizer, it has become possible for foam agent producers to develop very low viscosity 3×3 and 1×3, or even 1×1 alcohol-resistant AFFF foam concentrates.
 DX5011 works equally well in the protein-based film-forming foam concentrates (AR-FFFP) to develop semi-Newtonian products.
-In mid-2007 Dynax introduced a new, third generation fluorochemical foam stabilizer, DX5022, which also provides enhanced polar-solvent performance, especially on alcohols.
+In 2016 a new generation foam stabilizer product DX5044 was introduced.

 Dynax offers worldwide a number of fluorosurfactants and fluorochemical foam stabilizers.